suryapratapsinghsuryavanshi/solverjs/README.md

 SolverJS are a combination of many common mathematical and some very used logic solutions.

 ## ☯ Whats a new
-Finally, most of the methods are given code snippet help so you easily use our methods and solve your common code problems.
+Finally, jsDelivr CDN is available so you can now use the SolverJs in your non-npm project.

 ## Installation